AlexandrovLab/EnsembleVariantCallingPipeline/README.md

 </ol>

 One shall submit the jobs at each stage step by step: (DO NOT move to the next step until the previous step is finished and verified.)

-1. Both the *Nalign_1.pbs* and *Talign_1.pbs* under jobs/align/
-2. The *targetInterval.pbs* under jobs/refine/ (when this is finished, the corresponding *Nrefine_2.pbs* and *Trefine_2.pbs* will be submitted automatically)
-3. Scripts under jobs/pon/, jobs/strelka/ and jobs/varscan/ can all be submitted simutaniously at this point.